The Head of State

 The constitutional monarchy

-Article 1 of the Constitution declares that the Grand Duchy is a "democratic, free, independent and indivisible state".
-Luxembourg is a representative democracy in the form of a constitutional monarchy.
+Article 1 of the 2023 revised Constitution declares that the Grand Duchy is a "democratic, free, independent and indivisible state".
+Luxembourg is a parliamentary democracy in the form of a constitutional

 S.A.R. le Grand-Duc Jean signe l'arrêté grand-ducal d'abdication